Netflix/metaflow-nflx-extensions/README.md

 It is likely to evolve primarily in its implementation as we do further testing.
 Feedback on what is working and what is not is most welcome.

-### Improvements over the included Conda decorator
+### Main improvements over the standard Conda decorator in Metaflow
 This decorator improves several aspects of the included Conda decorator:
-- it has significant performance gains:
-  - resolving environments in parallel
-  - using `micromamba` for environment creation
+- it allows you to mix and match Conda packages and Pypi packages.
+- it supports a wider range of Pypi package sources (repositories, source tarballs, etc)
+- it supports a command line tool allowing you to:
+  - retrieve and re-hydrate any environment used by any previously executed step thereby enabling an easy way to inspect artifacts created in that environment
+  - resolve environments using standard `requirements.txt` of `environment.yml` files
-- it allows the inclusion of `pypi` packages in the environment specification
+  - inspect packages present in any environment previously resolved
-- it has a pure `@pypi` decorator which is a frequently requested feature for metaflow
+- it supports "named environments" which enables easy environment sharing and saving.
-- it is more efficient in its use of caching
+- it is generally more performant and efficient in terms of parallel resolution and downloading of packages
-- environment descriptions are also cached allowing anyone to reuse a previously resolved environment
-- it provides more visibility into the environments created
-- it allows you to recreate the environment used for a step locally to aid in accessing the artifacts produced and/or debug the execution of a step.
-- it adds support for named environments allowing you to name environments and share them across your flows and amongst users.
+- it supports conda, mamba and micromamba

 ### Installation
 To use, simply install this package alongside the `metaflow` package.
 This package